MicroEJ/docs/PlatformDeveloperGuide/uiFontCore.rst

 Installation
 ============

-The Font Renderer modules are part of the MicroUI module and Display module.
+The Font Renderer is part of the MicroUI module and Display module.
 You must install them in order to be able to use some fonts.

 Use